jeffpk62/speech-to-text-icp/websockets.md

       <ul style="margin-left:20px; padding:0px;">
         <li style="margin:10px 0px; line-height:120%;">
           <code>start</code> starts a recognition request or specifies
           new parameters for subsequent requests.
-See
+For more information, see
           <a href="#WSmore">Send additional requests and modify request
             parameters</a>.
         </li>
         <li style="margin:10px 0px; line-height:120%;">
           <code>stop</code> signals that all audio for a request has
           been sent.
+For more information, see
-See <a href="#WSstop">End a recognition request</a>.
+          <a href="#WSstop">End a recognition request</a>.
         </li>
       </ul>
     </td>